Allison Lindsey Durant

 Let’s Talk

-Allison Lindsey Durant, LPC, CGP
+Allison Lindsey Durant, LPC-S

 I developed a passion for helping others on their grief journey after a personal loss resulted in feelings of aloneness and confusion for many years.
 It was not until after I dealt with the emotions that I was able to see how denying them was impacting my life.
 Picking up the broken pieces and repairing them, one by one, allowed me to put my heart back together and live a full life.